-Commercial projects are likely to include offshore infrastructure installation in the Commonwealth offshore area, as well as associated transmission infrastructure that may cross into State or Territory waters to transport electricity or other renewable energy products to land.
+Commercial projects are likely to include offshore infrastructure installation in Commonwealth waters, as well as associated transmission infrastructure that may cross into state or territory waters to transport electricity or other renewable energy products to land.

-The licensing and environmental approvals process for commercial projects can be simplified down to five main regulatory process steps.
-1 Refer to Figure 1 for more details.
+The licensing and environmental approvals process for commercial projects can be simplified down to five main regulatory process steps. (i) Refer to Figure 1 for more details.